-Effective treatment for PTSD
+Effective treatment for Post Traumatic Stress Disorder (PTSD)

 You wake up, sweating, from a nightmare and anxiously pace the house for a couple of hours until the feelings recede and you can get back to sleep.